HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 focus on women).

-The-ESOP must be developed for the.mplementin~a~ency responsible for
+The EEOP must be developed for the implementine aaencv responsible for

-This implementing agency has formulated, or will fornlulate, implement,
+This implementing agency has formulated, or will formulate, implement,

 and maintain an EEOP within 60 calendar days of the date the Grant